 Majors & Minors

-The Department of Political Science offers three program options:
+The Department of Political Science offers two program options:

 We have a strong tradition of providing undergraduate instruction of the highest quality.
 Many of our faculty have received all-university teaching awards.
 We offer a wide range of diverse classes from lecture-based instruction to smaller seminars as well as an internship course.